S-Corp Reasonable Compensation in 2026

 What happens if you don't document it

 Most S-corp owners don't have any formal documentation supporting their salary.
 They picked a number based on a conversation with their CPA, a rule of thumb, or what felt right.
-That's fine until it isn't.
+That holds up until it doesn't.

 We cover these cases and the full audit process in What Happens When the IRS Challenges Your S-Corp Salary.